aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 - **Initial State**: The application is ready for first-time use.
 - **Input/Condition**: Provide new users with access to the application without prior instruction.
 - **Output/Result**: Users begin creating or editing content within 10 minutes.
-- **How test will be performed**: Recruit participants unfamiliar with `tinymorph`.
+- **How test will be performed**: Recruit participants unfamiliar with `morph`.
 Time their process from start to content creation.
 Note obstacles and gather onboarding feedback.
 This will then be followed by survey feedback analysis ([[VnVPlan/VnVPlan#6.1 Usability Survey Questions]]).

 #### Verify Keyboard Navigation Accessibility